 Our team are on hand to help you make sure you receive the financial support you are entitled to.

-You may be eligible for more in benefits than you expect.
+You may be eligible for more benefits than you realise.
 Using a benefit calculator could help you find out that you’re entitled to more than you’re currently receiving.

 Over the next few years everyone in receipt of certain benefits will need to move over to Universal Credit.
 Here is everything you need to know about the transition.

-If you have not reached the state pension age and receive certain benefits, there may be a limit on the total amount of benefits your household can receive – this is called a benefit cap.
-If your income goes above this amount, which is based on your household and circumstances, your other benefits will be reduced until your income falls below the limit.
+If you have not reached the State Pension age and receive certain benefits, there may be a limit on the total amount of benefits your household can receive – this is called the benefit cap.

 To find out if the benefit cap applies to you, visit the government website here.

-Universal Credit is a new scheme that brings together some of your benefits, merging them into one payment.
+Universal Credit is gradually replacing several other benefits by merging them into one payment.
 The benefits replaced by Universal Credit are:

-If your life changes in a way that means you might need to claim one or more of these benefits, you will be asked to sign up for Universal Credit.
-If you’re making a new claim, please note that your first payment will take approximately six weeks to arrive.
+If your life changes in a way that means you might need to claim one or more of these benefits, you will have to apply for Universal Credit.
+If you’re making a new claim, please note that your first payment will take approximately five weeks to arrive.

 If you already receive any of these benefits, you should wait until you hear from the Department for Work and Pensions (DWP) before moving to Universal Credit – unless you have a change in circumstances.